-- (1) Because Mr. Stivala and Mr. Kuglin commenced employment with the Partnership after January 1, 2000, the date on which the Cash Balance Plan was closed to new participants, they do not participate in the Cash Balance Plan. - (2) For more information on the Cash Balance Plan, refer to the subheading "Pension Plan" in the "Compensation Discussion and Analysis." - (3) On September 25, 2021, Mr. Boyd, Mr. Brinkworth and Mr. Scanlon were the only named executive officers who met the retirement criteria of the LTIP.
+- (1) Because Mr. Stivala and Mr. Kuglin commenced employment with the Partnership after January 1, 2000, the date on which the Cash Balance Plan was closed to new participants; therefore, they do not participate in the Cash Balance Plan. - (2) For more information on the Cash Balance Plan, refer to the subheading "Pension Plan" in the "Compensation Discussion and Analysis." - On September 24, 2022, Mr. Boyd, Mr. Brinkworth and Mr. Scanlon were the only named executive officers who met the retirement criteria of the LTIP.
 For such participants, outstanding but unvested awards under the LTIP become fully vested.
-However, payouts of these awards are deferred until the conclusion of each outstanding award's three-year measurement period, based on the outcome of the distributable cash flow measurement for the 2021 and 2020 awards.
-The numbers reported on these lines represent the target payout of Mr. Boyd's, Mr. Brinkworth's and Mr. Scanlon's outstanding fiscal 2021 and 2020 awards under the LTIP.
-Because the ultimate payout, if any, is predicated on the trading prices of the Partnership's Common Units at the end of the three-year measurement period and the relative distribution coverage for the respective three-year measurement period, the value reported is not indicative of the value that could be realized, if any, in the future upon vesting. - (4) On September 25, 2021, Mr. Boyd, Mr. Brinkworth and Mr. Scanlon were the only named executive officers who met the age and tenure requirements of the retirement provisions of the 2009 RUP and 2018 RUP.
-These figures were calculated by multiplying the awards that met the holding requirements of the retirement provisions of the 2009 RUP and 2018 RUP by the average of the highest and lowest trading prices of our Common Units on September 24, 2021.
-At the conclusion of fiscal 2021, taking into consideration the one-year holding requirement of the retirement provisions of 2018 RUP, 30,422 of Mr. Boyd's, 28,659 of Mr. Brinkworth's and 27,596 of Mr. Scanlon's unvested awards were covered under the retirement provisions of our Restricted Unit Plans.
+However, payouts of these awards are deferred until the conclusion of each outstanding award's three-year measurement period, based on the outcome of the distributable cash flow measurement for the 2022 and 2021 awards.
+The numbers reported on these lines represent the target payout of Mr. Boyd's, Mr. Brinkworth's and Mr. Scanlon's outstanding fiscal 2022 and 2021 awards under the LTIP.
+Because the ultimate payout, if any, is predicated on the trading prices of the Partnership's Common Units at the end of the three-year measurement period and the relative distribution coverage for the respective three-year measurement period, the value reported is not indicative of the value that could be realized, if any, in the future upon vesting. - (4) On September 24, 2022, Mr. Boyd, Mr. Brinkworth and Mr. Scanlon were the only named executive officers who met the age and tenure requirements of the retirement provisions of the 2018 RUP.
+These figures were calculated by multiplying the awards that met the holding requirements of the retirement provisions of the 2018 RUP by the average of the highest and lowest trading prices of our Common Units on September 23, 2022.
+At the conclusion of fiscal 2022, taking into consideration the one-year holding requirement of the retirement provisions of 2018 RUP, 40,624 of Mr. Boyd's, 37,915 of Mr. Brinkworth's and 37,565 of Mr. Scanlon's unvested awards were covered under the retirement provisions of our Restricted Unit Plans.
 For more information on the Restricted Unit Plans and the retirement provisions therein, refer to the subheading "Restricted Unit Plans" in the "Compensation Discussion and Analysis."
 For participants who meet the retirement criteria, upon retirement, all Restricted Unit Plan awards vest six months and one day after retirement.